provable-things/aragon-voting-rewards/README.md

 ### Result

 ```
-    initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _minSecondsThreeshold) fails
+    initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _epochDuration, uint64 _percentageReward) fails
-      ✓ Should revert when passed non-contract address as baseVault (51ms)
+      ✓ Should revert when passed non-contract address as baseVault (407ms)
-      ✓ Should revert when passed non-contract address as rewardsVault
+      ✓ Should revert when passed non-contract address as rewardsVault (272ms)
-      ✓ Should revert when passed non-contract address as voting
+      ✓ Should revert when passed non-contract address as voting (227ms)
-      ✓ Should revert when passed non-contract address as deposit token
+      ✓ Should revert when passed non-contract address as deposit token (217ms)
-    initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _minSecondsThreeshold)
+    initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _epochDuration, uint64 _percentageReward)
-      ✓ Should set correct variables (40ms)
+      ✓ Should set correct variables
-      ✓ Should set able to change baseVault, rewardsVault voting and minimun seconds (219ms)
+      ✓ Should set able to change baseVault, rewardsVault voting and minimun seconds (227ms)
-      ✓ Should not be able to set epoch because of no permission (43ms)
+      ✓ Should not be able to set epoch because of no permission
-      ✓ Should not be able to set a new Base Vault because of no permission (47ms)
+      ✓ Should not be able to set a new Base Vault because of no permission
-      ✓ Should not be able to set a new Reward Vault because of no permission (38ms)
+      ✓ Should not be able to set a new Reward Vault because of no permission
       ✓ Should not be able to set a new Voting because of no permission
+      ✓ Should not be able to set a new Percentage Reward because of no permission
+      ✓ Should not be able to set a new Percentage Reward because vaule is greater than 100 (58ms)
+      claimReward() init fails
+        ✓ Should fail because of no permission to collectRewards rewards
+        ✓ Should fail because of not votes (65ms)
+        ✓ Should fail on opening an epoch claimi because no permission (39ms)
+        ✓ Should fail because it is not possible to claim for an epoch is closed (152ms)
       claimReward()
-        ✓ Should fail because of not votes
-        ✓ Should not be able to get a reward because an EPOCH since first vote is not passed (535ms)
+        ✓ Should not be able to open a claim because claimStart is less than last claim (4233ms)
-        ✓ Should be able to get a reward after 1 EPOCH because it has voted to ALL proposals (623ms)
+        ✓ Should be able to collect rewards for who partecipated actively in voting because an epoch is passed (TO FINISH) (9631ms)
-        ✓ Should be able to get a reward after 1 EPOCH because it has voted to ALL - 1 proposals (653ms)
-        ✓ Should not be able to get a reward after 1 EPOCH because it has not voted to at least ALL - 1 proposals (464ms)
+        ✓ Should not be able to open a claim if there is another one opened (9096ms)
-        ✓ Should not be able to get a double reward for 1 EPOCH (727ms)
+        ✓ Should not be able to claim 2 times for the same epoch (8944ms)
-        ✓ Should be able to get a reward after X EPOCHS because it voted to ALL - X proposals (6117ms)
-        ✓ Should not be able to get a reward after X EPOCHS because it did not voted to at least ALL - X proposals (4461ms)

-  18 passing (25s)
+  20 passing (48s)
 ```

 &nbsp;